yogafireguru/cellcommcentre/README.md

 ## 👀 &nbsp; Why Cell Network

-For the past 1 year we’ve explored solutions from all over the world on open hardware and software projects to tackle some of the most pressing issues, building machines and tools to fix the mess.
-The more we know about these projects, the more we realised that there are two main hurdles to achieving of UN SDG projects.
+For the past 1.5 year we’ve explored solutions from all over the world on open hardware and software projects to tackle some of the most pressing issues.
+The more we know about these projects, the more we realised that there are various main hurdles to achieving of UN SDG projects.

+Basically we have diagonsed it as 4 stage process

+1) Awareness
+- Lack of awareness of UN SDG, How many people know what would be the impact of 1.5 Degree increase in earth temperature and how anyone can contribute in it
+2) Build Skills
+- Solution exists but normal people don't know about it and can't use those.
+So we are open sourcing these skills
+3) Community Network (This platform is enabler for this Step)
 - A project's success is closely linked to its community, and for a new project starting up, finding and creating their own strong community is often a time-consuming activity that can take lots of resources.
 - While working on a project we often find ourselves having to use a multitude of digital tools that are often incomplete, disconnected, privately owned and not open source.
-- Solution exists but people don't know about it and can't use those
-- Its a 4 Step process which we have outlined
+4) Cell Network
+- Once step 1,2 and 3 are complete it gives us a platform to create a circular economical model and giving power to 98% of population who are unable to do anything today

 At YogaFire we aim to tackle these problems holistically by following a standard 4 stage process powered by a strong unified community for the different projects under its umbrella and offering the necessary tools to collaborate and connect in one single place.
 Free and opensource.

-4 Steps are

-1) Awareness
-2) Build Skills
-3) Community Network (This platform is enabler for this Step)
-4) Cell Network

 ## ⚡️ &nbsp; What is Cell Network